gsudre/lab_notes/178-visit_summary.md

  * Who has been sequenced
  * is subject in all_visits? is all_visits subj in res?
  * Where is the biospecimen acquired >= 2018
- * Who has been genotyped
- * Who has been sequenced

 Who is in the study, when they signed a consent, and what they did in that day, FSIQ, date when obtained (make sure they match date of visit(, match to participant study membership file